devopssteps/complete-60-days-devops-course/module-3_Jenkins/day-15-Jenkins-Declarative-Pipeline-in-advance-level.md

+## Day-15: Jenkins Declarative Pipeline in advance level
-## Day-15: Use parameters, post, environmet variables in Declarative Pipeline with hands on example
+### Use parameters, post, environmet variables in Declarative Pipeline with hands on example

 ### 📦 What is a Jenkins Declarative Pipeline?
  - Introduced in Jenkins 2.x